 To incorporate the furring strips, start by locating the ribs on your van’s roof – these are slightly arched protrusions that help support the roof.
 Measure the length of each rib, then trim the furring strips until they’re the same lengths.
 Finally, glue or screw the strips to the ribs.

 If you like the look and feel of natural wood, you can leave the ceiling boards as they are.
 Alternatively, if you’re a fan of color and decor, you might want to stain or paint the boards.
 You can adorn the ceiling with intricate patterns, paint them a single color or play around with different designs.

 5) Run Wires for the Van Lighting and Fan

-In-ceiling lighting is a great way to brighten up your van – plus, unlike lamps, it doesn’t consume valuable space.
+Adding lights to the ceiling of your campervan is a great way to brighten up your van – plus, unlike lamps, it doesn’t consume valuable space.
 To install lighting, follow these steps: